villadora/express-bunyan-logger/README.md

        documentation and/or other materials provided with the distribution.
     3. All advertising materials mentioning features or use of this software must display the following acknowledgement:
-       This product includes software developed by the <organization>.
+       This product includes software developed by the villa.gao.
-    4. Neither the name of the <organization> nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    4. Neither the name of the villa.gao nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.